WestMichiganRubyTraining/discover_ruby/README.md

 ```

 You can't eat a recipe, but you can make a meal by following its instructions.
+We call our recipes `classes` and the meals they make `objects`.
-We put the instructions inside of a `class`, which gets a name (in this case,
+In our example we put the instructions inside of a class named `Greeter`.
-  `Greeter`).
 Notice the `end` at the bottom, so Ruby knows where your recipe
 ends: just like a method!

 We tell Ruby to "make a meal" by using the name of the class followed by `new`.
 Anything we hand to `new` (in this case, "howdy" and "yo") get passed along
-to the `initialize` method, which Ruby calls itself when it's done with all the
+to the `initialize` method, which Ruby calls itself when it's completed all the
-hidden tasks Ruby uses to make a new object.
+hidden tasks required to make a new object.

 We put this new object in a bucket with a useful ("intention-revealing") name
 so we can give it orders later on.

 But there are **two** methods defined inside `Greeter`!
 The other one is `greet`
-and it gets copied into every object, so all the objects we create can call it.
+and it gets copied into every object, so all the objects we create can use it.
 This is true of every method you define within your class: `initialize` is the
 exception.
 There are other kinds of methods to discover on your own:
 try googling *ruby class method* and see what you find.

 One other weird bit is that `@greeting = greeting` thing.
 Why are we assigning
 the contents of greeting to itself?
 That `@` sign is important: that makes it
-a variable that lives inside the object, invisible to the outside world.
+a variable that lives only inside the object, invisible to the outside world.
 However,
-the `greet` method is inside the object, so it can see `@greeting`, as demonstrated
+the `greet` method lives inside the object too, so it can see and use `@greeting`,
-on the `puts` line.
+as demonstrated on the `puts` line.

 ## You've begun your adventure!